 Raising money for

-The UKCNRC supports and delivers research into childhood neurological disorders across the whole UK.
-It links all the centres caring for children with neurological diseases together, so that coordinated national research can be delivered into these often rare and neglected conditions.
+Child Brain Research supports and delivers research into child brain diseases across the UK.
+It links all the centres caring for these children to do coordinated research across the country into these often rare and neglected conditions.
 Thank you for your support.

 This is from Anne-Maree, parent from St. Andrew's School in Inverurie.
 Thank you so much!